-In accordance with Rule 710 of the listing manual ("Listing Manual") of the Singapore Exchange Securities Trading Limited ("SGX-ST"), this report sets out the Company's corporate governance practices for the financial year ended 31 December 2018 ("FY2018"), with specific reference to the principles and guidelines of the 2012 Code.
-Deviations from the guidelines in the 2012 Code are explained in this report.
-For easy reference, the principles of the 2012 Code are set out in italics in this report.
+Rule 710 of the listing manual ("Listing Manual") of the Singapore Exchange Securities Trading Limited ("SGX-ST") requires an issuer to describe its corporate governance practices with specific reference to the principles and provisions of the Code.
+Issuers must comply with the principles of the Code.
+Where practices vary, adequate reasons should be given and how adopted practices are consistent with the intent of the principle.